-- Communication: Students will effectively communicate through oral or written skills. - Critical Thinking: Students will logically evaluate, analyze, and synthesize information.
+- Communication: Students will effectively communicate through oral or written skills. - Information Literacy: Students will locate, evaluate, and use information effectively and ethically. - Critical Thinking: Students will logically evaluate, analyze, and synthesize information.

 Course Learning Outcomes

 At the end of the course, you will be able to: